 So many coffee makers are challenging to clean.
 If you pick a unit that’s not easy to open or clean, then you are not getting a convenient coffee maker.

 Grinders are the most challenging, because they can become clogged after weeks of use.
-It can be worth investing in a quality grinder that doesn’t block after a few brewing sessions.
+If you brew dark roasts, which often involve slightly oily beans, your grinder may need cleaning even more frequently.
+It will be worth investing in a quality grinder that doesn’t block after a few brewing sessions.

 Most machines incorporate ABS plastic or stainless steel construction.
 While both materials are strong and will last for years, stainless steel is stronger and better looking.
 You might have to pay more for stainless steel units, but the price is worth it.